 Erik Bulatov – Soviet painter

 In 1958 Bulatov graduated from the Moscow State Art Institute named after Surikov.
-Since 1959 he had worked in children’s publishing house “Detgiz”.
+Since 1959 he had worked in children’s publishing house Detgiz.

 Since 1992 Erik lives and works mainly in Paris.

 In the 1960s Bulatov formed the Sretensky Boulevard Group.
-It was an association of like-minded artists where they could discuss and show their work as they were not permitted to do so in “official” settings.
-It is known today as the “Moscow School” of contemporary Russian art.
+It was an association of like-minded artists where they could discuss and show their work.
+Today it is known as the Moscow School of contemporary Russian art.

-Bulatov’s works are sold at the auctions of contemporary art.
-At the auction “Philips” his work “Soviet space” was sold for about $ 1.6 million, two Soviet paintings, including “The Revolution – Perestroika”, were sold for a million dollars each, making Bulatov the most highly paid contemporary Russian artist.
+At the Phillips auction his work Soviet Space was sold for about $ 1.6 million, two Soviet paintings, including The Revolution – Perestroika, were sold for a million dollars each, making Bulatov the most highly paid contemporary Russian artist.

 He was the first Russian, whose exhibition was held at the Pompidou Center – one of the most prestigious venues in France.